mikelawrence/ESPHome-Parking-Assistant/README.md

 ## Operation

 ### USB-C Power Delivery
-By USB-C PD 2.0 we make it easy to change the voltage for the RGB LED pixel but you have to have the right charger.
+By USB-C PD 2.0 we make it easy to change the voltage for the RGB LED pixel but you have to have the right power brick.

 ### LED status
 There are six LEDs on the PCB to indicate status.
 * **Status:** If dark something is misconfigured or damaged.
 If blue PS was successfully negotiated.
 If Power Delivery failed but +5V is available on VBUS the LED will be red.
-Generally you shouldn't be using the connected charger for lighting up the LEDs unless you know it can support the power requirements.
+Generally you shouldn't be using the connected power brick for lighting up the LEDs unless you know it can support the power requirements.
 Keep in mind this board was designed for USB-C Power Delivery so why don't you connect one.
 * **+5V:** Will be green when the +5V power supply is on.
 This power supply comes from VBUS and supports 4.5V - 22 V inputs.
 * **+3.3V:** Will be green when the +3.3V power supply is on.
 This power supply is always on when connected to USB-C or USB 2.0 power sources.
 If the LED is off then the USB is not connected or there is a failure.
 * **PD5V:** Will be blue when PDO1 (+5V) has been negotiated.